0nix/ggj21/twine/evidence_questioning.md

 It doesn't take long for Hassel to act on his gut feelings and run out of his flat, looking for Leitzka.
 He screams atop of his lungs, with a mixture of anger and concern.
 "Nadine!
 Where are you?!
 Nadine, come back!"
 He yells in a high-pitched whine that sounds like the saddest car horn.
 You stand outside the building, pretending to wait for a car as you watch him run down the street.

 For the first time you catch a good look of him using just your eyes and nothing else: He looks as if a potato had grown out legs and started to walk and talk.
-As he ran, he had this kind of sad gait going side-to-side, balancing his fat stomach between two twiggy legs.
-There was always something that brought you this mirthful joy, being ignored by someone whose secrets you are quite aware of.
+As he ran, he had this kind of side-to-side gait, balancing his fat stomach between two twiggy legs.
+There was always something that brought you this mirthful joy, being ignored by someone who you're intimately familiar against their will.

 As if directed by an orchestra, the standard black lacquer ministry car arrives to pick up you up.
 In the distance you hear find noises of a scuffle involving multiple people.
 It doesn't take long for you to find out the cause: You speed by, and out the window of the car you see Albert Hassel squirming against the wall, handcuffed.
-He seems to have incurred a bit of aggression from the policemen, they have their batons out, prodding and yelling at him.
-You couldn't help but chuckle to yourself, fully aware of the astounding emptiness of his bravado.
+He seems to have incurred a bit of aggression from the policemen.
+They had their batons out.
+One submitted the portly man to the ground, while the others were prodding and yelling at him.
+You couldn't help but chuckle to yourself at the astounding emptiness of his bravado.

 It takes less than five seconds for you to loose sight of him in the worst day of his life, and speed away.

-Back in Central again.

 You stop by the jailer room to talk to some of your colleagues, and you ask about any new people coming in for detention.
-It's just two people, one man and one woman.
+It's two people, one man and one woman.
 They're not side by side in the cell block, but the woman's cell was close enough to the scenic route towards the debriefing room.
 You'd be able to see her too, finally, with your own eyes.
 You write the cell number down on a piece of scrap paper and you enter the building.

-As you come closer and closer to the cell, there's some trepidation... some excitement from a place you don't know very well.
+As you come closer and closer to the cell, there's some trepidation, an excitement from a place you don't know very well.

 The cells of Central had small letterbox windows that allowed people in the hallway to look at the people inside, but they did not allow the same from the cells.
 In front of you is such a window, corresponding to the door of cell that contained Nadine Leitzka.

 You couldn't help yourself.
 You had to look in there no matter what.

-There lies a praying mantis colored in the pink hues of human flesh, creeping around the walls and the floor of the tiny two by three meter space.
+There lies a praying mantis colored in the pink hues of human flesh, creeping around the walls and the floor.
 She has already turned over the mattress and was looking for something frantically.
 Her hair was frazzled like an overgrown bush.
 She muttered something to herself that was barely audible.
-They all look like oversized guinea pigs rattling around in cages.
+Once they get locked up and are stripped of everything that stitches together their own selves, their bravado disappears.
+They are naked and afraid, reduced to oversized guinea pigs rattling around in cages.

 All of the sudden, she stops and looks in the direction of the window.
-She says nothing, she does nothing, she just stares at you with those sunken baggy eyes and a scowl that said many terrible things.
+She says nothing, she does nothing.
+She just seems to stare at you with those sunken baggy eyes and a scowl that said many terrible things.
 She did not blink.
 She did not even wince once.
 Even cornered and trapped, she kept her face on.
+Larger, rougher men broke in less time.
 Commendable, to say the least.

 You look away and walk to the interrogation room, greeting you with the same heavy metal steel door, the same paint on it with a number and a letter, the same letterbox window that doesn't let anybody see from the inside out.
 Only big enough to hold you in with the two of them.